 The QEII Foundation Translating Research Into Care (TRIC) health care improvement research program supports research that will provide evidence and facilitate the translation of clinical science into improved health care policy, service delivery, and patient care at the QEII Health Sciences Centre and across Nova Scotia Health.
 This funding program was established in 2013 with funding from the QEII Foundation.

-Registration deadlines: Applicants are asked to pre-register their project idea by completing the registration form and submitting it at least four weeks before the application deadlines.
+Registration deadline: Applicants are asked to pre-register their project idea by completing and submitting the TRIC registration form in Submittable by October 16.

 Levels of funding